-It is possible to pan fry falafels.
-Place a non stick pan over medium heat and pour 3 tablespoons vegetable oil in the pan.
-Let the oil heat and once it's hot enough, form falafel patties and place them in the pan.
+Form falafel patties and place them in the pan.
 Fry on one side for about 4 minutes and then flip and pan fry the other side until brown and cooked.
 While pan fried falafels definitely use less oil compared to deep fried falafels, they won't be as crispy on the outside.

 Falafels are a full meal on their own and you can serve them in different ways.
 If making a falafel sandwich, wrap them in a homemade pita bread with some greens such as lettuce or arugula, pickles and tzatziki sauce or tahini sauce.

-Once ready to cook, take them out of the ziploc bag and place them on a baking sheet.
+Once ready to cook, take them out of the plastic bag and place them on a baking sheet.
 Heat oil in a sauce pan and once the oil is hot enough, fry the frozen falafels.

 - It's important to refrigerate the falafel mixture for at least thirty minutes as it gives the mixture the time it needs to come together and get ready to be fried.